 BTSC places importance on listening to the customers' comments.
 Every comment and suggestion of the customers is considered valuable to BTSC in which it can be used as a guideline for improving and developing various facets of its operations in order to most effectively respond to the needs of the customers.
-The main channels for accepting the customers' comments are BTS HOTLINE, which has been awarded the best center for accepting complaints/comments and for solving problems for consumers for 2 consecutive years in 2014 and 2015 from the Office of the Consumer Protection Board together with the Management System Certification Institute (Thailand), E-mail at nuduan@bts. co.th, www.bts.co.th, comment boxes at stations and Social media channels such as Facebook.com/ SkyTrain.BTS and Twitter.com/bts\skytrain.
+The main channels for accepting the customers' comments are BTS HOTLINE, E-mail at nuduan@bts.co.th, www.bts.co.th, comment boxes at stations and Social media channels such as Facebook.com/SkyTrain.BTS and Twitter.com/bts skytrain.